jasonn0118/Langchain-rag-tutorial/README.md

 - Node.js v18 or later (tested on v23)
 - [pnpm](https://pnpm.io/) (or npm/yarn)
 - OpenAI API key
+- LandSmith API credentials (if using LandSmith features)

 ## Setup
 1. **Clone the repository:**